bw-math/bw-math/source/assignments/classwork/probability/01_COMBINATORICS.rst

 Use this set for the following problems.

 	i.
-List all ordered arrangement these objects choosing 3 at a time without replacement.
+List all ordered arrangement of these objects choosing 3 at a time without replacement.
 What is :math:`P^{3}_3`?

 	ii.
-List all ordered arrangement these objects choosing 2 at a time without replacement.
+List all ordered arrangement of these objects choosing 2 at a time without replacement.
 What is :math:`P^{3}_2`?

 	iii.
 List all ordered arrangment of these objects choosing 1 at a time without replacement.
 What is :math:`P^{3}_1`?